sin4ch/anomaly-based-IDS-using-ML/README.md

 # Comparison and evaluation of machine learning models (kNN, Decision Tree, Random Forest, XGBoost) for analysis of the CICIDS2017 Dataset for an anomaly-based IDS

 ## Introduction
 Network security is a critical issue in the modern world, as cyberattacks can cause severe damage to individuals, organizations, and governments.
-More than ever before, improving malware detection mechanisms have grown to be more and more essential in the new world of biig data.
+More than ever before, improving malware detection mechanisms have grown to be more and more essential in the new world of big data.
 To address these issues, there are two means of detecting malware.
 Traditional signature-based IDSs rely on predefined rules or patterns to detect known attacks, but they are ineffective against novel or sophisticated attacks.

 ![IDS classification](https://github.com/sin4ch/anomaly-based-IDS-using-ML/blob/main/Types-of-Intrusion-Detection-Techniques.png)